extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-scripts/README.md

   - Wraps content scripts so no user HMR code is required.
 - For non‑module `background.service_worker`, configures `chunkLoading: 'import-scripts'` for correct runtime behavior (module workers are left as‑is).

+### Compile‑time validation and restart guard

+- Missing script files referenced by supported manifest fields (or extras via `includeList`) are surfaced during compilation with a focused message, before the browser launches.
+  - Leading `/` paths show a hint explaining they resolve from the extension output root (served from `public/`), not the source directory.
+The hint appears only when the original manifest entry used a leading `/`.
+- Changing manifest script entrypoints during development requires a restart.
+The plugin detects changes and emits a compile‑time error with PATH BEFORE/AFTER guidance.

 ### Content scripts wrapper contract

 - The wrapper applies automatically to any file referenced in `manifest.content_scripts`.